czyys/dustforceguide/README.md

 ![12.webp](Resources/12.webp)

 \
 Setting up ground boosts is difficult for beginners because it usually requires quick 'jump' inputs and a reasonably well timed dash upon landing.
-It also takes time to get a feel for what horizontal speed do you need depending on your height from which you downdash or simply fall.
+It also takes time to get a feel for what horizontal speed you need depending on your height from which you downdash or simply fall.

 - - - -